 There are over 130 computer labs on campus available to all students.
-Willett Drive 409 is available 24 hours a day through a card swipe with your W ID card.
-For computer labs availability and schedule, follow this QR code..
+Willett Drive 409 is available 24 hours a day through a card swipe for campus ID cards.
+For computer labs availability and schedule, see https://microlab.uwyo.edu/Labs/schedule.asp.